 In the following tutorial, you will learn how to install MariaDB 10.6 on Rocky Linux 8.

 - User account: A user account with sudo or root access.

 The default MariaDB bundled with the Rocky Linux AppStream repository provides MariaDB 10.3, which is now quite dated.
-To install a newer version, most will look at either MariaDB 10.5 and the newest stable release MariaDB 10.6.
+To install a newer version, most will look at MariaDB 10.5 and the most recent stable release MariaDB 10.6.
 Either can be installed by adding the official MariaDB repository.

 First, open up using any text editor and create a MariaDB repository file on your system as follows: